Mandala

 A mandala (मण्डल, [ˈmɐɳɖɐlɐ]) is a geometric configuration of symbols.
 In various spiritual traditions, mandalas may be employed for focusing attention of practitioners and adepts, as a spiritual guidance tool, for establishing a sacred space and as an aid to meditation and trance induction.
 In the Eastern religions of Hinduism, Buddhism, Jainism and Shinto it is used as a map representing deities, or especially in the case of Shinto, paradises, kami or actual shrines.
-A mandala generally represents the spiritual journey, starting from outside to the inner core, through layers.

 Hinduism

-In Hinduism, a basic mandala, also called a yantra, takes the form of a square with four gates containing a circle with a center point.
+In Hinduism, a basic mandala, also called a yantra, takes the form of a square with four gates containing a circle with a centre point.
 Each gate is in the general shape of a T. Mandalas often have radial balance.